Orach, Red (French Spinach) (1/2oz)

 It can be used in place of spinach or cabbage leaves.
 A pinch can also be used to add flavor and color to certain sweet dishes, like fruit-based mousses or with yogurt and strawberries.

-Red orach microgreens are rich in vitamins A, C, and K, and minerals like iron, calcium, and magnesium.
+Red Orach microgreens are rich in vitamins A, C, and K, and minerals like iron, calcium, and magnesium.
 They are also a good source of protein, fiber, and antioxidants.

 • Vitamins: High in vitamin K, vitamin A, and vitamin C.